velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 This is not a new problem, nor is it one that is unique to the creative technology field.
 My objective is to investigate how other people have addressed the problems inherent in being trans-disciplinary, and how we can apply those lessons in the modern interaction design/creative technology field.
 The end product will be a plan for applying those lessons in my own post-university practice, and demonstrate some practical applications.
 I'll also examine some more general issues that arise, with  a particular focus on how they will apply to a business working with creative technology.

+Interaction Design is a relatively new field, and is somewhat nebulously defined.
+We occupy a space "at the intersection of art, media and technology" (Visnjic, date unkown), and expand out to be part of the general creative technology discipline.
+If we look at previous Digital Interaction Design degree shows, we see a range of designs, from apps to artistic hardware to gestural interfaces.
+Creative technology is, perhaps more than any other discipline, a synthesis of other areas of design: graphics, products, services, even software.
+My ultimate goal, however, can be summed up in a simple phrase: to do interesting work using interactive technology, or, to borrow a phrase from the masters, "create beautiful and compelling interactive experiences" (IDEO, date unknown).

 ----